 This may sound a bit strange, but I first heard of this dish via my dog.
 Years ago, I had a Kangal Dog named Cyrus.
-This breed of dog is so highly valued by the Turkish people, that the government has declared them a national treasure.
-Truly that is the case as I can recall bringing him to the Turkish festival in D.C., and Cyrus was an absolute sensation!
-Turks from right and left would poke the person next to them and point at him as we walked by, they would stop me and want to take a picture with him, and they all told me stories of near mythological proportions about the Kangal – it was like walking around with a rock star – and Cyrus loved every moment!
+This particular dog is so highly valued by the Turkish people, that the government has declared them a national treasure.
+Truly that is the case, as I can recall bringing him to a Turkish festival – Cyrus was an absolute sensation!
+Turks from right and left would poke the person next to them and point at him as we walked by, they would stop and want to take a picture with him, and they all told me stories of near mythological proportions about a Kangal they knew back home.
+It was like walking around with a rock star – and Cyrus loved every moment!

 This dish has such incredible flavor, colors so rich it looks like it was pulled from the morning sunrise, and it’s so quick and easy to make – you can have this stunning plate on your breakfast table in under 20 minutes!

 - 1 cup full-fat Greek yogurt at room temperature (see note)

 - pinch of cayenne

 - 1 tablespoon white vinegar